Minimum Cow Protection Standards ISKCON LAW 507

 Milking should be done by hand by trained experienced milkers who regularly milk the same cow(s).

-Cows should be brushed daily, and udder washed before milkings
+Cows should be brushed daily, and udder washed before milking

 A Calf and Mother :